Lessons on Parameter Sharing across Layers in Transformers: Experiments on Machine Translation

 \subsubsection{Datasets}

 We used the WMT 2016 training dataset, which is widely used in previous studies~\cite{NIPS2017_7181,ott-etal-2018-scaling,takase-kiyono-2021-rethinking}.
 This dataset contains 4.5M English-German sentence pairs.
 Following previous studies, we constructed a vocabulary set with BPE~\cite{sennrich-etal-2016-neural} in the same manner.
 We set the number of BPE merge operations at 32K and shared the vocabulary between the source and target languages.
 We measured case-sensitive detokenized BLEU with SacreBLEU~\cite{post-2018-call}\footnote{The BLEU score computed by SacreBLEU is often lower than the score obtained by the procedure of \newcite{NIPS2017_7181} as reported in \newcite{ott-etal-2018-scaling}.
-In fact, when we used the same procedure as \newcite{NIPS2017_7181}, the best model in Table \ref{tab:exp_wmt2020_result} achieved 35.14 in the averaged BLEU score in newstest2014.
-However, \newcite{post-2018-call} encouraged using SacreBLEU for the compatibility of WMT results.}.
+In fact, when we used the same procedure as \newcite{NIPS2017_7181}, \textsc{sequence} of $M=6, N=12$ in Table \ref{tab:exp_main_result} achieved 29.40 in the averaged BLEU score in newstest2014 and the best model in Table \ref{tab:exp_wmt2020_result} achieved 35.14 in the averaged BLEU score in newstest2014.
+However, since \newcite{post-2018-call} encouraged using SacreBLEU for the compatibility of WMT results, we used SacreBLEU.}.